 Our current gym (our original was located underneath the Chapel!) was built in 2013.
 It was donated by and named after Nellie Axleroad.
 It is currently the spot where residents engage in recreational therapy, art therapy, animal-assisted therapy, music, and clubs.

 Greenhouse & Garden

-The Barn houses the nine horses on campus that serve the children at Murphy-Harpst through our Equine Therapy program.
+The Barn houses the eleven horses on campus that serve the children at Murphy-Harpst through our Equine-Assisted Therapy program.

 Community Services, an outpatient treatment clinic, was previously a garage known as the Carriage House and stored our School Bus.